 What do you do when you need to a stitch line that won’t take an entire tent stitch, or is curved in a circle or a weird shape.
 The outline stitch is the perfect answer.

 The outline stitch can be done in a single row, or you can stitch several rows together in a “packed” sequence.
 When packed, it’s perfect for straight hair.
-(Which I spend hundreds of dollars to get!)

 Doing the outline stitch is simple.
 If practicing, draw a straight line on the canvas in pencil.
-If on your painted canvas, use the “line” you’re stitching on the design.
+If on your painted canvas, use the “line” you are stitching on the design.
 We will be stitching left to right.
 You can turn your canvas so that your stitches are in the appropriate direction.
 After securing your thread, come up on the far left.
 Go down one stitch length (about ¼ inch).
 Keep the thread loose and raised.

 For your next stitch come back up about half way between the first 2 stitches.
 Place your thread over your needle and come down one stitch length.
 For the rest of the line you will be coming up close to the beginning of the prior stitch.
 Repeat until you’ve finished your line.
 When the line curves, make your stitches smaller (shorter) to accommodate the curve.